• Skip to primary navigation

 Split Pea Soup With Bacon

-This Split Pea Soup with Bacon is a big bowl of comforting goodness.
+This Split Pea Soup with Bacon is a big bowl of comforting low calorie goodness.
 Made with simple ingredients, its savoury, full flavoured, silky and luscious.

 Course Dinner